RafaelNiccheri/P1-Cdados21_2/README.md

 If you've never worked with a programing language this project will be a great entry point.
 It explains verry well the logic behind each line and expands on that by teaching in paralel how to properlly write your code respecting pythons "formating" guide-lines.
 Eventhought this project is easy for someone with a little of programing expirience it still teaches valuable python etiquette that programers should learn and aply from the start.

 ## Branches:
-I wanted to creat two independent branches, one with the coppy of the folder i worked with and the other only with the .py files but wasnt able to.
+I wanted to creat two independent branches, one with the coppy of the folder I worked with and the other only with the .py files but wasnt able to.
 As it is right now I only need to delete the main branche and coppy this file the both of the independent branches.

 ## overall opinion:
 - Project itself: